Topic No. 203: Notice Requirements for Evictions Based on Owner or Relative Move-in

 - The notice must include the current lawful rent for the unit.
 For notices to vacate served before January 1, 2018, the notice must also include a statement that if the rental unit is offered for rent during the three-year period following service of the notice to vacate, the tenant has the right to re-rent the unit at the same rent plus any allowable increases.
 For notices to vacate served on or after January 1, 2018, the notice must include a similar statement, with the re-rental period increased to five years.
 The offer to re-rent must be filed at the Rent Board within 15 days of the offer.

-The Rent Board will record a Notice of Constraints with the County Recorder within 30 days after the effective date of an owner or relative move-in eviction notice, which states that if the unit is offered for rent within the applicable three or five year period after the notice to vacate is served, it can only be re-rented at the rent controlled amount and must be first offered to the displaced tenant.
-If a Notice of Constraints is recorded but the tenant does not vacate the unit, the landlord may apply to the Rent Board for a rescission of the recorded Notice of Constraints.
+The Rent Board will record a Notice of Constraints with the County Recorder within 30 days after the effective date of an owner or relative move-in eviction notice ("OMI Notice"), which states that if the unit is offered for rent within the applicable three or five year period after the notice to vacate is served, it can only be re-rented at the rent controlled amount and must be first offered to the displaced tenant.
+If a Notice of Constraints is recorded but the tenant does not vacate the unit, the landlord may apply to the Rent Board for a rescission of the OMI Notice after serving written notice on the tenant that the OMI Notice is rescinded and, if granted, the Rent Board will record a Rescission of the Notice of Constraints.
+Likewise, the landlord may apply to the Rent Board for a rescission of the OMI Notice before a Notice of Constraints is recorded if the tenant still occupies the unit after receiving a written rescission of the OMI Notice from the landlord; if granted, the Rent Board will not record a Notice of Constraints in the first instance.

 Landlords are required to pay relocation expenses to tenants who are being evicted for owner or relative move-in.
 Each authorized occupant, regardless of age, who has resided in the unit for at least one year, is entitled to a relocation payment of $4,500.00, with a maximum payment of $13,500.00 per unit.
 In addition, each elderly tenant who is 60 years or older, and each disabled tenant, and each household with one or more minor children, is entitled to an additional payment of $3,000.00.
 Each year commencing March 1, 2007, the amount of these relocation payments, including the maximum relocation expenses per unit, is adjusted for inflation.
 Information regarding current relocation payment amounts can be obtained from the Rent Board by calling 415-252-4602 or by visiting our website at www.sfrb.org.
 A list of relocation payment amounts is also available at the Rent Board’s office.